 Your Choice Of Fruit

 It’s March in the San Francisco South Bay area where I am writing this, and that means backyards are overflowing with citrus trees filled with fruit.
-We have two trees, one is a regular orange, and the other is a blood orange tree.
+In addition to our dwarf meyer lemon trees, we have two orange trees.
+One is a regular orange, and the other is a blood orange tree.
 I never had blood oranges growing up, so this was a new treat for me.
 Every time I cut one open, I’m amazed at the gorgeous colors!

 Later in the summer I like to use strawberries and make a really beautiful, refreshing Strawberry Lemonade version.